 The Universal Service Obligations (USO) ensure the provision of basic telecommunication services throughout the State, particularly in areas of the State (such as rural or sparsely populated areas) where the market might not otherwise deliver these services.

-eir is the current designated Universal Service Provider (USP) for the period 29 July 2016 – 30 June 2021 for access at a fixed location.
+eir is the current designated Universal Service Provider (USP) for the period 31 October 2021 until 30 June 2023 for access at a fixed location.

 ‘In-situ connections’ do not require a call out to the premises as the activation of the line is carried out remotely.
 In line with Eir’s policy statement, it should take no more than a working day to activate such a request for connection.
 ComReg has set the following targets:

 For all other connections, a call out to the premises is necessary and may involve making an appointment with the customer requesting a connection.
 The time taken to complete the connection will vary depending on the level of work involved and whether consents from road and planning authorities and private landowners are necessary.
 ComReg has set the following targets:

 Quality of service performance in relation to these targets is published quarterly by us by way of an Information Notice and eir also publishes performance on its website at www.eir.ie/regulatoryinformation/quality-of-service/

 You can also find out more by visiting the publications section of the ComReg website www.comreg.ie/publications/ and search under ‘Publication Category’ type “Quality of Service”.

 Eir, at times, relies on third party intervention when installing lines.
 These can include permission from local authorities such as county councils when requiring road opening and closing.